frederic-perez/AmE-dictionary/data/dictionary.md

 __sash__ _n_ :four::hammer: _A sash cord._ _A sash window._
 __sashay__ _v_ :five: (sashayed) To walk with a lofty proud gait, often in an attempt to impress others: _He struts around like a rooster in a hen house_
 __sashimi__ _n_
+__sass back__ _idiom_ To talk back to someone in a rude, impertinent, and disrespectful manner.
+A noun or pronoun can be used between "sass" and "back." _Don't you dare sass me back like that, son, or I'll tan your hide!_ _He got suspended for school for sassing back to the teacher again._
 __sass__ _v_ (sassed)
 __sassy__ _adj_ :two::hammer:
 __SAT__ _trademark_ :three: (in the US) A test of a student's verbal and mathematical skills, used for admission to American colleges, competitor to the ACT.